Stringy Corrections to Heterotic SU(3)-Geometry: Introduction

-The connection on the tangent bundle in the action \eqref{eq:BdRaction} and Bianchi identity \eqref{eq:Bianchi2} is $\Th^H = \Th^\LC + \half H$.
-It is not an instanton as $R^{0,2} \ne 0$, with the obstruction term present already at first order in $\ap$, and the trace of $R^\H$ is proportional to the trace of $\dd H$ as required by the BdR supersymmetry algebra \citeBdR.
-The Hull connection plays a central role in the formulation of higher-derivative corrections to string theory in a variety of contexts.
+For completeness, we briefly mention a variety of other contexts where the Hull connection is central to higher corrections to string theory.
 For example, in \cite{Liu:2013dna}, both the $\ap^3 R^4$ and $\ap R^2$ corrections to type II string theory compactified on $K3$ were analyzed.
 These corrections were derived through two complementary methods: a one-loop string amplitude computation and T-duality.
 In particular, T-duality to the heterotic string on $T^4$ uniquely determines the $\ap R^2$ couplings in six dimensions.
 In both approaches, the Hull connection $\Theta^H$ is crucial for encoding the correct $B$-field dependence in a geometrically natural way.
 These coupling were tested at the level of off-shell supergravity in \cite{Novak:2017wqc}, where using off-shell $d=6$ $\mathcal{N} = (1,0)$ supergravity, a Gauss–Bonnet invariant was constructed and coupled to off-shell Einstein–Hilbert gravity.
 The Hull connection again played a central role in the construction of the invariants.
 These developments are examples of the role the Hull connection plays in organising $\ap$-corrected supergravity, even beyond the $\ap^2$ order studied here.
+The study and cancellation of the $\ap^2$ terms has appeared in other contexts.
+For example in \cite{Coimbra:2014qaa} the BdR algebra is studied in a generalised geometry framework -- a squaring of the supersymmetry variations via a generalised Lichnerowicz operator led to the equations of motion with the Bianchi identity evaluated with the Hull connection.
+The results in that paper appear consistent with the results we find here.

+A natural consistency check is what is often called integrability: if we `square' the supersymmetry variations a second time (in essence differentiate a second time, skew-symmetrise, with some algebra), does the resulting curvature condition give any constraints at order $\ap^2$?
+In \sref{sec:integrability}, we evaluate this curvature, together with the other spinor equations, and find the graviton equation of motion with an additional term proportional to the hessian of the dilaton.
+At first glance, this extraneous term looks problematic.
+The key observation is that for $SU(3)$-structure manifolds admitting a smooth $\ap \to 0$ limit, the dilaton is pure gauge up to order $\ap^3$ \cite{Witten:1985xb,Anguelova:2010ed}.
+By imposing the gauge-fixing condition described in \cite{Witten:1985xb,Anguelova:2010ed}, the extraneous term vanishes identically.

 In \sref{s:eomgeometry}, we reformulate our results in a manner more accessible to a mathematical audience.
 We begin by assuming that the supersymmetry conditions—expressed as tensorial equations—hold identically.
 Under this assumption, we demonstrate that the equations of motion can be recovered purely from these tensor conditions using standard results from Hermitian geometry.
 This provides an independent consistency check of our analysis, and also a foundation for further mathematical exploration of the system.
 This approach reproduces the same gauge constraint on the dilaton, reinforcing the coherence of the geometric and physical formulations.